Visit the School hours page for information about daily schedules.

 - 75-89% attendance: The student must earn credit for the class by completing a plan approved by the principal.

 - Under 75% attendance: The student must go through the Attendance Recovery Process.

 Unexcused voluntary absences for 10 days or more within 6 months (whether in full days or parts of days) violates state law.
 This may lead to a court referral against the parent, guardian or student.

 We want all students to succeed, which includes attending every class, every day on time.
-Our district will not be providing asynchronous/synchronous online learning for the 2021-22 school year.
 Students must appear in person at their school to be counted present.

 If a student is not present at the time of attendance, teachers will mark them absent.
 If your student must be absent, please submit a notification through Skyward.
 Official doctor notes for absences may be physically turned into the campus, but a digital version (PDF/photo/scan) is preferred.
 Consequences for multiple absences include:

 Parents are encouraged to speak to a school administrator regarding special situations or circumstances.

 Parents should submit a digital absence note to the school attendance office within three days of returning to school that includes:

 a written statement giving the date and reason for the absence(s)